-Krista Meadows is an actress/singer/songwriter from Sacramento, California.
+Krista Meadows is an actress/singer/songwriter from northern California.
 Meadows’ compositions consist of intense, soulful piano ballads with experimental, cutting-edge drive and World beats.
 People have compared her style to Radiohead, Pink Floyd, MUSE, Keane, Queen, Tom Waits and Florence and the Machine to name a few.
 She also pulls her influences from artists such as Enya, Michelle Tumes, Yanni, John Barry, James Horner, Sting, Peter Gabriel, Phil Collins and many more.

 In 2003, Embassy Music’s Nashville Artist Search named her “Artist of the Year.”
 Meadows then composed 18 original music tracks for the film documentary “The Azusa Street Project” directed by Clay Banks in Los Angeles, CA in 2006.
 From those compositions, 3 of them were used in other various independent film projects and trailers.
 Meadows than made a living playing piano in small venues in California, New York and the Mid West.